wildhamza/Local-LLM-Hosting-Guide/Local-LLM-Hosting-Guide.md

 - **Docs improvements**: PRs that clarify platform differences (Windows vs Linux vs macOS) are especially helpful.
 - **New models / configs**: include rationale (VRAM/RAM target) and sane defaults.

-## License

-Choose a license and add it to the repository (common choices: MIT, Apache-2.0).